An army of frogs, some DBJ tips

 The lengths of the straw on both sides of the loops serve as a handle on the left, and on the carriage, right side, the extra length can be guided down a bit to keep it from angling up and getting caught in the sinker plate.

-Once the carriage begins to knit across I encountered no problems.
+Once the carriage began to move across, I encountered no problems.
 The straw may get pushed slightly to the left with the carriage pass.
 Planning possible actions and a starting repeat with single rows knit between loops.
-In this instance, loop formation happens when the carriage is on the right, and weaving when the carriage is on the left.
+In this instance, loop formation happens when the carriage is on the right, and weaving happens when the carriage is on the left.
 The latter means the weaving yarn is laid over selected needles in the wrong direction, with the long end of the yarn away from the knit carriage.
-That said because weaving happens only on every other needle X3 and on a max of 7 on every other needle, the first selections were no problem, and the second was manageable with some caution.
+That said, because weaving happens only on every other needle X3 and on a max of 7 on every other needle, the first selections were no problem, and the second was manageable with some caution.
 The arrows indicate the direction of the carriage movement after the loops are formed, and after the yarn is laid over the preselected needles for weaving.

 The image on the right is the repeat tiled in Gimp to evaluate its vertical alignment.
-It is 14 pixels wide and 20 high, could be used in a punchcard and placed on the center of the card making it recur centered in each 24 stitch location on the needle bed.
+It is 14 pixels wide and 20 high, and could be used in a punchcard and placed at the center of the card, making it centered in each 24 stitch location on the needle bed.

-If an attempt is to be made knitting several repeats, vertical columns of plain knit between the pile knit columns are desirable.
+If an attempt is to be made to knit several repeats, vertical columns of plain knit between the pile knit columns are desirable.

 The needle preselection will begin on 14 stitches, so only for the first 2 rows, the needles preselected for the first 7 stitches of the 14, shown as grey cells, push the needles involved back to B. Depending on the machine model and software used for the download, the repeat may need to be mirrored to achieve the result planned in the drawing, which is true in my 930.
-The starting png may be placed on a wider canvas in Gimp, here is a 30 stitch mirrored version for use on my 930.
+The starting PNG may be placed on a wider canvas in Gimp; here is a 30 stitch mirrored version for use on my 930.
 The resulting design is quite dense but successful.
 Planning moves on for weaving to happen with the yarn in the proper direction, particularly if more than one design is to be attempted horizontally, and to make the loops less dense.
-Extra rows of plain knitting are added between loop formation.
+Extra rows of plain knitting are added between loop formations.

-Here the design is placed once again on a 30 stitch ground but is now 40 rows high, drawn in the direction desired, not yet mirrored.
-It is expected the aspect ratio for the shapes will change, becoming elongated.
+Here, the design is placed once again on a 30-stitch ground but is now 40 rows high, drawn in the desired direction, not yet mirrored.
+It is expected that the aspect ratio for the shapes will change, becoming elongated.
 Again, preselection for the first seven stitches on the right for the first two times selection occurs on those needles is canceled with needles pushed back to B. Clothespins, as seen in the lower right, can come in handy to put slight weight on yarn ends to help hold them in place at the start of the piece or as it progresses.
 The proof of concept swatch shows a very different appearance in the distribution of the loops from the first sample.
 It is possible to knit more than multiple series of shapes.
-Enough spacing between the forms is required to allow for using of more than one straw.
+Enough spacing between the forms is required to allow for the use of more than one straw.

 I had the easiest result by leaving the straws uncut.